Planning a USA Southwest road trip?

 - Cholla Cactus Garden Trail

-The entrance fee will set you back $30 per vehicle and $15 per person on bike or foot.
+The entrance fee will set you back $30 per vehicle and $15 per person on a bike or on foot.

 If you previously purchased a National Parks Pass, this is the moment to use it and you’ll get to enter for free.